1995 Canadian federal budget: Creation of the Canada Social Transfer

 The budget announced that the first two programs are to be combined into a single block transfer called the Canada Health and Social Transfer (CHST) (Note: Called the Canada Social Transfer in budget documents.) starting in the fiscal year 1996–97.
 In the budget the CHST is designated as Canada Social Transfer (CST) which coincidentally is the name of a successor transfer to the CHST.

 Other changes

-The Public Utilities Income Tax Transfer Act (PUITTA) is suspended after April 1, 1995 and the PUITTA is repealed on March 31, 1999, providing the federal government with more than $200 millions in annual savings.
+The Public Utilities Income Tax Transfer Act (PUITTA) is suspended after April 1, 1995 and the PUITTA is repealed on March 31, 1999, providing the federal government with more than $200 million in annual savings.

 Privatization

 The budget announced the privatization efforts were to continue with multiple state-owned corporations to be sold to the private sector.
 (Note: The budget lists notably : Petro-Canada, Canadian National, the Air Navigation System (ANS) within Transport Canada and the Canada Communication Group.)

 Many other federal departments and agencies were to operate on a more commercial basis.